 Virginia has only one no-fault ground for divorce: separation.
 Couples who wish to qualify for a no-fault divorce must prove that they've lived separate and apart without cohabitation (sexual relations) for a continuous period of at least one year.
 (Va.
 Code § 20-91(A)(9) (2022).)

-Under certain conditions, the court can pare that one-year period down to six months.
-In order to qualify for this shorter time frame, the couple must have entered into a separation agreement, and there must be no minor children born of the marriage.
+Under certain conditions, the court can shorten the separation period to six months.
+In order to qualify for this shorter time frame, the couple must have entered into a separation agreement, and there must be no minor children either born of the parties, born of either party and adopted by the other, or adopted by both parties.
 (Va.
-Code Ann. § 20-91(A).)
+Code § 20-91(A)(9) (2022).)

-The court can also take the other fault grounds into consideration when it decides spousal support.
+The court can also take the other fault-based grounds into consideration when it decides spousal support.
 However, unlike adultery, they won't automatically result in a denial of support.
 (Va.
-Code Ann. § 20-107.1(E).)
+Code § 20-107.1(E) (2022).)

 Before you file for a fault-based divorce, you should consider whether there is any benefit in doing so.
 Consulting with a local family law attorney should help you understand whether a fault-based divorce makes sense in your case.

-You may also want to consider using an alternative dispute resolution (ADR) method, such as mediation, as a means of settling your marital issues.
+You might also want to consider using an alternative dispute resolution (ADR) method, such as mediation, as a means of settling your marital issues.
 Divorce mediators are aware of the applicable family laws in your state, and addressing your case in the less formal environment of the mediator's office, rather than a courthouse, can go a long way toward finding a mutually-acceptable resolution of your issues, with less angst and less expense.